ebcetin/portfolio/README.md

 - non-equilibrium dynamics
      pre-catalytic stage,
      catalytic stage
--Zwanzig -- Non-eqiulibrium dynamics -- Hot gas dynamics -- Free Energy Perturbation Method -alchemlyb
+-Zwanzig -- Non-equilibrium dynamics -- Hot gas dynamics -- Free Energy Perturbation Method -alchemlyb

 What is the maximum amount of work we can extract from DHFR -- DHF -- Trimethoprim system?